 the relevant information; (c) the ease with which the other trader could have acquired the information by other means; (d) the nature of the information; (e) the likely importance of the information to the other trader; and (f) good commercial practice in the situation concerned.
-Article 24 Additional duties to provide information in distance contracts concluded by electronic means Article 18 Special duties ■ in ■contracts concluded by electronic means This Article applies where a trader provides the means for concluding a contract and where those means are electronic and do not involve the exclusive exchange of electronic mail or other individual communication.
+Article 24 Additional duties to provide information in distance contracts concluded by electronic means Article 18 Special duties ■ in ■contracts concluded by electronic means .
+This Article applies where a trader provides the means for concluding a contract and where those means are electronic and do not involve the exclusive exchange of electronic mail or other individual communication.
 1. This Article applies where a trader provides the means for concluding a contract and where those means are electronic and do not involve the exclusive exchange of electronic mail or other individual communication.
-The trader must make available to the other party appropriate, effective and accessible technical means for identifying and correcting input errors before the other party makes or 2.
-The trader must make available to the other party appropriate, effective and accessible technical means for identifying and correcting input errors before the other party makes or accepts an offer. accepts an offer.
-The trader must provide information about the following matters before the other party makes 3.
-The trader must provide information about the following matters before the other party makes or accepts an offer: or accepts an offer: (a) the technical steps to be taken in (a) the technical stand to be talian in audou · (a) the technical steps to be taken in order to conclude the contract;
+The trader must make available to the other party appropriate, effective and accessible technical means for identifying and correcting input errors before the other party makes or accepts an offer. appropriate, effective and accessible technical means for identifying and correcting input errors before the other party makes or accepts an offer.
+The trader must provide information about the following matters before the other party makes The trader must provide information about the following matters before the other party makes or accepts an offer: or accepts an offer: (a) the technical steps to be taken in (a) the technical steps to be taken in order to conclude the contract; order to conclude the contract; (b) whether or not a contract document will

 - (b) whether or not a contract document will be filed by the trader and whether it will be accessible; - (c) the technical means for identifying and correcting input errors before the other party makes or accepts an offer; - (d) the languages offered for the conclusion of the contract; - (e) the contract terms. - 4.
-The trader must ensure that the contract terms referred to in point (e) of paragraph 3 are made available in alphabetical or other intelligible characters and on a durable medium by means of any support which permits reading, recording of the information contained in the text and its reproduction in tangible form. - The trader must acknowledge by electronic means and without undue delay the receipt of an offer or an acceptance sent by the other party.
+The trader must ensure that the contract terms referred to in point (e) of paragraph 3 are made available in alphabetical or other intelligible characters and on a durable medium by means of any support which permits reading, recording of the information contained in the text and its reproduction in tangible form. - 5.
+The trader must acknowledge by electronic means and without undue delay the receipt of an offer or an acceptance sent by the other party.